RatumArch/vue3-image-input/README.md

         ```js
         import '/node_modules/vue3-image-input/dist/style.css'
         ```
-If you don't import the built-in CSS, the components will not be ergonomic and you will have to write your custom CSS
+If you don't import the built-in CSS, the components will not be ergonomic and you will have to write your custom CSS.
+3. Add the attribute **name** to the *ImageInput* component.

 ## Exemple in a SFC